 Cladding to commercial buildings (exterior surface to the buildings wall) that is not required to be non-combustible, fit under the NCC Specification C1.10 Clause 7 Other Materials.
 The clause requires cladding to have a Spread of Flame Index no greater than 9 and Smoke Development Index of 8 if the Spread of Flame Index is more than 5.
-Pentarch Forestry cladding meets this requirement, refer Table 2 below.
+Pentarch Forestry cladding meets this requirement, refer Table 2 right.

-Table 2: Relevant Fire Hazard Properties of Pentarch Australian timber cladding or lining species for Class 2 - 9 Buildings
+Table 2: Relevant Fire Hazard Properties of Pentarch Forestry Australian timber cladding species for Class 2 - 9 Buildings9

 Fire Hazard Properties

 Species Spread of Flame Index Smoke-Developed Index

 Blackbutt 9 3

 Ironbark 5 3

 Spotted Gum 3 3

-Tallowwood 5 4
+Turpentine 5 3